 - 2 teaspoons lemon juice

 - 1/4 teaspoon onion powder

-- For homemade tartar sauce, combine 1/3 cup mayo, 2 teaspoon lemon juice, 1 teaspoon sweet pickle relish and 1/4 teaspoon onion powder.
+- Combine 1/3 cup mayo, 2 teaspoons lemon juice, 1 teaspoon sweet pickle relish and 1/4 teaspoon onion powder.
 Mix well.

 - Refrigerate until needed.
 Better if set for 20-30 minutes